David Thomson (film critic): Biography

-Thomson has written books that combine biography and fiction, such as Warren Beatty and Desert Eyes, which combines a biography of Warren Beatty with speculative fiction.
+Thomson has written several biographies, notably Rosebud: The Story of Orson Welles (1996).
+Thomson has written books that combine biography and fiction, such as Warren Beatty and Desert Eyes (1987), which combines a biography of Warren Beatty with speculative fiction.
 Publishers Weekly wrote that "Thomson's analysis of Beatty's work is perceptive" but criticized the "silly futuristic story of a California peopled with earthquake survivors."
 Champlin called the book "stunning and unprecedented."
-He has also written a controversial book about Nikole Kidman, which Peter Conrad wrote "slithers from critical observation to subjunctive daydreaming", including ventures into "territory best left to pornography."
-Lawrence Levi, in The New York Times, called it a "weird and unseemly mash note."
+He has also written a controversial book about Nicole Kidman, which Peter Conrad wrote "slithers from critical observation to subjunctive daydreaming", including ventures into "territory best left to pornography."
+Lawrence Levi called it a "weird and unseemly mash note."

 In The New Biographical Dictionary of Film, Thomson memorializes his friend Kieran Hickey, a documentary filmmaker.
 Thomson wrote some of Hickey's films, including Faithful Departed, a short documentary on the Dublin of James Joyce's Ulysses.
 Thomson credits Hickey with shaping his book: "I do not mean to shift the responsibility.
 Kieran helped in the research on all editions of this book; he commented and improved it at every page.
 But his deepest contribution was to the years of talk, the climate of taking pictures seriously, that made me think this book possible.
 If you feel the urge to talk back to this book, then know that Kieran paved the way."
 Hickey died in 1993, and Thomson writes that "in a way I feel the movies are over now that he's gone."

 He has confessed that he prefers writing books to film writing.

 Thomson lives in San Francisco with his wife and sons.
 In 2014, the San Francisco International Film Festival announced that Thomson would receive the Mel Novikoff Award at their 57th annual festival.
 This is given to those making significant contributions to the Bay Area's film community.
+He has turned his interest to television, writing Breaking Bad: The Official Book (2015) and Television: A Biography (2016).